 - couple pinches of sea salt

 - Combine the water and flax seed meal in a small bowl and set aside for about 5 minutes.
 This will turn into a flax egg.

-- In a larger bowl, whisk together the ghee (butter or coconut oil works too), coconut sugar, Brewer's yeast, and vanilla.
+- In a larger bowl, whisk together the coconut oil (unsalted butter works too), coconut sugar, Brewer’s yeast, and vanilla.

 - Add the flax egg to the large bowl and whisk everything together.

 - Add the oats, coconut, cinnamon, and salt.